 We believe that if we, as a society, are willing to send our young men and women off to war, then we should do everything in our power to assist them when they come home.

-Through our fundraising efforts such as our Saint Patrick’s Day Gala and the annual Army Navy Football Luncheon, we have raised and donated substantial amounts of financial assistance for our veterans and current members of our military fighting the war on terrorism.
+Through our fundraising efforts such as our Saint Patrick’s Day Gala and the annual Army Navy Football Luncheon, we have raised and donated substantial amounts of financial assistance for our veterans and current members of our military serving our Nation.
 Through grants to military assistance organizations we have been able to help provide services ranging from financial grants and scholarships to psychological treatment for families of deployed troops and lodging for families visiting their wounded and injured loved one while undergoing treatment.
-AFCF is deeply committed to issues and problems pertaining to veterans here in Massachusetts and throughout the United States.
+Our foundation is deeply committed to issues and problems pertaining to veterans here in Massachusetts and throughout the United States.

 Tom and Joan Kelley are two proud Bostonians whose love for their country is as powerful as their love for each other.
 They have written with honesty, humility, and humor about growing up in Boston, sharing their teen pranks, moments of self-doubt, challenges, and hurdles.
 Although they didn’t meet until later in life, they traveled on parallel paths and their characters were cast in the same crucible of Navy service.